ElektraInitiative/libelektra/doc/ERROR_CONCEPT.md

 * Another extra line in the error message.

 Suggestions:
 The need for plugin distinguishment in the error message should not be that high in my opinion.
-Maybe it would make sense to include it in line #1:
+Maybe it would make sense to include it in line #1.
-"The command kdb set failed while accessing the key database *(plugin: <plugin>)* with the info:"

 ### Line 5: Ingroup